TeamHeka/medkit/docs/examples/cleaning_text.md

   name: python3
 ---

-# Cleaning text without destruction
+# How to clean text using an Operation

 +++

+Medkit allows us to transform and clean up text without destroying the original text.
+We could, for example, implement a set of clean-up steps within the `run` method of an operation to pre-process raw text.

-This example will show you how to use the class {class}`~medkit.text.preprocessing.eds_cleaner.EDSCleaner` class.
-A cleanup operation inspired by documents with formatting problems given previous conversion processes.
+In this example, we will use a predefined {class}`~medkit.text.preprocessing.eds_cleaner.EDSCleaner` operation to show how a cleaning process works in medkit.
+This operation is inspired by french documents with formatting problems given previous conversion processes.

 ## Loading a text to clean